JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 The analytical lens to use when choosing responses is benefit-cost analysis, or trade-offs.
 The goal is to allay risks in cost-effective ways, spending the least amount of money, and incurring the least costs overall, per unit of benefit.

 An important cost of some responses is “risk transfer.”
 That’s the shifting of risks from one target to another, the creation of new risks, or increasing the likelihood or consequence of a different risk than the one being addressed.
+[Process Fatigue] is an example featured in this document, where lacking attention to many very finely detailed procedures may introduce careless errors.

 ### Threats to Digital Assets